-Cafes, restaurants and some bars have begun reopening across Australia as coronavirus lockdowns ease.
+Cafes, restaurants, bars and retail stores can reopen across Melbourne from November (or earlier if case numbers stay low).
 Dine-in service is back with government-imposed restrictions on patron numbers, physical distancing and hygiene requirements.

-Another compulsory requirement for venues reopening is to take customers’ contact details for tracing, should an outbreak occur.
+Another compulsory requirement for venues reopening (which came into effect at the end of Melbourne's first lockdown) is to take customers’ contact details for tracing, should an outbreak occur.
 This means everyone who enters a venue needs to leave their name and contact number (and sometimes email address).

 But without state and federal government guidance on best practice for storing contact details, venue owners were left a little confused.
 Keeping physical details of hundreds of customers presents issues around security and privacy, and then there are the issues regarding customers sharing pens and handling the same notebook.

 Mondo Connex specialises in public communications networks – services such as wi-fi at shopping centres and airports, touch-free ordering systems and customer feedback surveys.
 Given his experience with public data and information processing, Mondo Connex CEO Karune Aurora says it made perfect sense to help restaurants return to regular service.
 The team put together a touch-free contact tracing procedure using the existing framework from their touch-free ordering system.

 “A lot of our hospitality contacts were asking us how they were meant to keep customer details and shorten that process – they just want to get on with making food and focusing on service,” he says.
 “There was a lot of anxiety in the industry.
 So we thought it would be easy enough to carve this program from an existing framework and offer it to businesses doing it tough, for free.”